afaqdean/hrms-frontend/README.md

 # Human Resource Management System (HRMS)

 ## 🚀 Introduction
 The Human Resource Management System (HRMS) is a comprehensive, enterprise-grade web application built with modern technologies to streamline and optimize HR operations for organizations of all sizes.
-This Next.js-powered platform offers a seamless experience for both employees and administrators, with a focus on performance, security, and user experience.
+This Next.js-powered platform offers a seamless experience for both employees and administrators, with a focus on performance, security, and user experience

 Designed with scalability in mind, HRMS provides a robust solution for workforce management, time tracking, leave administration, and internal communications.
 The application leverages React 19's latest features, Next.js 15's App Router, and a PWA architecture to deliver a responsive, offline-capable experience across desktop and mobile devices.